Annex 10 - Crisis Communication Plan

 - Campus voice mail

-- Electronic message boards & TV screens
+- Electronic message boards and TV screens

 Information Technology Services (ITS)